deepanshs/csdmpy/docs/source/requirement.rst

 The requirements for csdfpy
 =============================

-The package requires the following
+The module requires the following

 * python>=3.5
 * numpy>=1.13.0